 Soon…over the intercom, the low monotone chant began, heard all throughout the Medina and beyond.
 In Arabic, the Islamic call to prayer sounded.
 Now it seemed as if the hustle and bustle had purpose and direction.
 Everyone headed toward a mosque.
 Men, bowed their heads, removed their shoes and entered.
 Women and children filed to the back to pray in their section.
 Like sheep being corralled, almost everyone participated.

 Mesmerized with curiosity, I watched the faithful obedience of the masses.
 The hypnotic chant gave me chills.
 Chills as I wondered how I could be so fortunate to know God’s grace.
 His grace that says He loves me without praying to Mecca five times a day.
 His grace that says He loves me even when I don’t fast.
-His grace that says He’s got this.
+God’s grace that says He’s got this.
 He’s got me, for ever and ever.
 Humbled.
 Grateful.
 His Grace makes all the difference.
 You can be so fortunate and know His grace too.
 Don’t miss it.

 For His Glory,